EmotiBit/Biometric_Validation_Methods/README.md

 └── README.md
 ```

 As mentioned before, the release for a test procedure includes the data files that were recorded when that test was created/last updated.
-If your algorithm is able to detect the metric post-hoc, then you can use these raw data files to calculate your metric.
+If your algorithm is able to detect the metric post-hoc, then you can use these raw data files to calculate your metric (instructions on how to accomplish this are in the [Running Algorithm on PC](#running-algorithm-on-pc) section).
 Once the metric has been calculated, use the data file from the ground truth device to compare against and generate performance metrics (plots and scores) for the algorithm.
 This should be done for relevant procedures so that an understanding of how the algorithm performs under many different conditions can be achieved.

 If your algorithm must be run live then you will need to collect new data.
 When doing so, you will need to also collect data from a ground truth device so that you can compare performance and generate scores.
 These new data files should be included in the algorithm repo.